American Indian Model Schools: Campuses

-As of 2017, the system includes three schools, American Indian Public Charter School (AICPS), middle school with grades 5–8; American Indian Public Charter School II (AIPCS II), K–8; and American Indian Public High School (AIPHS), a high school (9–12).
+As of 2017, the system includes three schools, American Indian Public Charter School (AICPS), a middle school with grades 5–8; American Indian Public Charter School II (AIPCS II), K–8; and American Indian Public High School (AIPHS), a high school (9–12).

 The school system has two campuses.
 The original American Indian Public Charter School and the main campus of American Indian High School occupy a converted church located off MacArthur Boulevard, in the Laurel area of Oakland.
 AIPCS II is located on another campus in the city's Chinatown.
 Students at AIPHS who attend dual credit classes with Merritt College attend some classes at the Merritt campus.

 AICPS II shared a campus with Little Hands School.
 AICPS II serves students living in Chinatown and the Lake Merritt area.
 AICPS also admits students living in other areas of Oakland.
 The school states that it will consider the applications of students who live outside of Oakland.